We’ve promoted two features in our debugging army from “Beta” to “Live”! These are Universal Breakpoints and Plugin Debugging.

 New Behavior w/ Universal Breakpoints

 You can still set breakpoints that are restricted to a specific context (Client/Server) by right-clicking on the Script Editor gutter and choosing the “Insert Contextual Breakpoint” option.
-This option only appears when in a Play mode.
+This option only appears when in a Play mode, for Scripts that belong to the Client or Server context.
 Contextual Breakpoints are yellow.

 Plugin Debugging provides a convenient way to use the Lua debugger in Studio while creating Plugins.
 You may remember the flavorful release post.
 Plugin Debugging is Disabled by default but can be turned on from the Studio > Debugger > Plugin Debugger Enabled setting.